 Definitions

-"Beginning building level or district level leader” means a building level or district level leader who has not completed three (3) years of experience as a building level or district level administrator.
+"Beginning administrator” means a building level or district level leader who has not completed three (3) years of experience as a building level or district level administrator.

 “Building level or district level leader” means an individual employed by the District whose job assignment is that of a building level or district level administrator or an equivalent role, including an administrator licensed by the State Board of Education, an unlicensed administrator, or an individual on an Administrator Licensure Completion Plan.
 Building level or district level leader does not include the superintendent, deputy superintendents, associate superintendents, and assistant superintendents.

-"Inquiry category" is a category in which the building level or district level leader consistently demonstrates progressing, proficient, and/or exemplary performance on standards and functions in the Leader Excellence and Development System (LEADS) rubric.

-“Intensive Category” is a category in which a building level or district level leader receives a rating of not meeting standards on the summative evaluation rubric as defined by the LEADS Rules.

 “Novice teacher” is a teacher who has less than three (3) years of public school classroom experience.

 "Teacher" has the same definition as A.C.A. § 6-17-2803(16).